-PLNU Academic Honesty Policy ★
+PLNU Academic Honesty Policy⊗

 Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
 A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
-Faculty should follow and students may appeal using the procedure in the university Catalog.
+For all student appeals, faculty and students should follow the procedures outlined in the University Catalog.
 See Academic Policies for definitions of kinds of academic dishonesty and for further policy information.

-Artificial Intelligence (AI) Policy\
+Artificial Intelligence (AI) Policy

-You are allowed to use Artificial Intelligence (AI) tools (e.g, ChatGPT, iA Writer, Marmot, Botowski) to generate ideas, but you are not allowed to submit AI generated work directly as your own (text, video, audio, images).
-Any work that will end up submitted to be graded for this course must be edited, understood, and ultimately generated by you.
+You are allowed to use Artificial Intelligence (AI) tools (e.g., ChatGPT, Gemini Pro 1.5, GrammarlyGo, Perplexity, etc) to generate ideas, but you are not allowed to use AI tools to generate content (text, video, audio, images) that will end up in any work submitted to be graded for this course.
 If you have any doubts about using AI, please gain permission from the instructor.

-PLNU Academic Accommodations Policy ★
+PLNU Academic Accommodations Policy €

-PLNU is committed to providing equal opportunity for participation in all its programs, services, and activities.
+PLNU is committed to providing equal opportunity for participation in all its programs, services, and activities in accordance with the Americans with Disabilities Act (ADA).
 Students with disabilities may request course-related accommodations by contacting the Educational Access Center (EAC), located in the Bond Academic Center (EAC@pointloma.edu or 619-849-2486).
-Once a student's eligibility for an accommodation has been determined, the EAC will issue an academic accommodation plan ("AP") to all faculty who teach courses in which the student is enrolled each semester.
+Once a student's eligibility for an accommodation has been determined, the EAC will work with the student to create an Accommodation Plan (AP) that outlines allowed accommodations.
+The EAC makes accommodations available to professors at the student's request.

-PLNU highly recommends that students speak with their professors during the first two weeks of each semester/term about the implementation of their AP in that particular course and/or if they do not wish to utilize some or all of the elements of their AP in that course.
+PLNU highly recommends that students speak with their professors during the first two weeks of each semester/term about the implementation of their AP in that particular course.
+Accommodations are not retroactive so clarifying with the professor at the outset is one of the best ways to promote positive academic outcomes.

 Students who need accommodations for a disability should contact the EAC as early as possible (i.e., ideally before the beginning of the semester) to assure appropriate accommodations can be provided.
 It is the student's responsibility to make the first contact with the EAC.
+Students cannot assume that because they had accommodations in the past, their eligibility at PLNU is automatic.
+All determinations at PLNU must go through the EAC process.
+This is to protect the privacy of students with disabilities who may not want to disclose this information and are not asking for any special accommodations.

-Language and Belonging\
+Language and Belonging